-The DEMO 2000 programme is seeking to expand cooperation with Canada.
+The Research Council is seeking to expand cooperation with Canada within the priority areas under this call.
 Projects involving cooperation with Canadian companies that will be of benefit to both countries are particularly encouraged.
 No funding has been earmarked for this cooperation.
 The number and quality of the proposals received will determine how many projects can be awarded funding.

 Requirements for this application type